 Over the course of a few months or years, maybe your digestive symptoms get worse and you now notice blood in your stool on a regular basis.
 You go back to the doctor, they perform a colonoscopy, and determine that you have late stage colorectal cancer.

 People who receive a cancer misdiagnosis have much higher mortality rates.
 That’s because early detection is key for survival in many colorectal cancer cases.
 If you or your loved one’s health has drastically deteriorated due to an incorrect or delayed diagnosis of cancer, you may have grounds to file a cancer misdiagnosis lawsuit.
-An Albany cancer misdiagnosis lawyer at Bailey, Johnson & Peck can review the facts of your case and help you determine what your legal options are.
+An Albany cancer misdiagnosis lawyer at Bailey, Johnson & Peck can review the facts of your case and help you determine your legal options.

 Lymph Node Involvement